LTL Frame Bag FAQs: Mounting and Packing your Frame Bag

 Mounting your Frame Bag

 Mounting points encircle the bag for maximum versatility in mounting options for your frame bag.
-We’ve put them all over our bikes - under the top tube, near the bottom bracket, on the top tube and seat tube junction, they can be strapped on anywhere they’ll fit.
+We’ve mounted the frame bags all over our bikes - under the top tube, near the bottom bracket, on the top tube and seat tube junction, they can be strapped on anywhere they’ll fit.

 Prepping your frame

-As we like to strap the bag packed with a flat repair kit on the bike and forget it, its a good idea to add some kind of abrasion resistance on your frame.
-The straps won’t blemish your paint or finish on a few rides, but a season of winter riding and being exposed to dirt and muck weekly creates wear on everything.
-Many of us are already using some kind of 3M ride wrap on our carbon and alloy frames, and it isn’t a bad idea to add somewhere you mount your bag.
+As we like to strap the bag packed with a flat repair kit on the bike and forget it, it's a good idea to add some kind of abrasion resistance on your frame.
+The straps won’t blemish your paint or finish on a few rides, but over time, things bouncing around on the trail can change things.
+A season of winter riding and being exposed to dirt and muck weekly creates wear on everything.
+Many of us are already using some kind of 3M ride wrap on our carbon and alloy frames, and it isn’t a bad idea to add some where you mount your bag.

-Our favorite wrap has been to add a layer of Gaffer Tape underneath the hook & loop straps.
+Our favorite solution has been to add a layer of Gaffer Tape underneath the hook & loop straps.
 Gaffer tape is designed to avoid leaving residue when removed.
 A heavy-duty, pressure-sensitive cotton cloth tape, it sticks well and its textured surface helps keep things in place.
+This has worked well for free-hanging two strap setups, and helps keep the bag from bouncing around.
+There are lots of options, get creative!

 Packing your bag